daleshaw/network-insight-sdk-generic-datasources/README.md

 - -d = the device which you want to run
 - -m = model of device
 - -s = List of device type as defined in network-insight-sdk-generic-datasources/connection/device_type.py
-- -i = ip address or fqdn
+- -i = IP address or FQDN
 - -u = username
 - -p = password
-- -o = Output zip file, for upload to vRNI
+- -o = Output file name (.zip), for upload to vRNI

 Example
 ```